backdrop-contrib/switchtheme/README.txt

 * Install as usual, see http://drupal.org/node/70151 for further information.

-* Enable the module in Administer >> Modules.
+* Enable the module in Administration » Modules.

 -- CONFIGURATION --

-* Configure user permissions in Administer >> User management >> Permissions
-  >> Switchtheme.
-  Enable the user roles are allowed to see the switchtheme block.
-You may only want authenticated users to see it, for instance.
+* Configure who should be allowed to use the Switchtheme blocks in Administration » People » Permissions » Switchtheme.

-  If the chosen theme should be stored permanently for registered users, please note that you have to grant the "select different theme" permission in Drupal core for (selected) user roles of authenticated users.
+  To permanently store the chosen theme for registered users, grant the "Permanently use a custom theme" permission to selected user roles.

-* Customize the settings in Administer >> Site configuration >> Switchtheme and enable all themes that you want users to choose from.
+* Customize the settings in Administration » Configuration » User interface »
+  Switchtheme.

-  The theme names may not be very meaningful to regular users, so the settings page allows you to create custom titles to use for each theme.
-If no titles are setup the original theme name is displayed instead.
+  The theme names may not be very meaningful to regular users, so the settings page allows you to create custom labels to show for each theme.

-* Go to Administer >> Site building >> Blocks and make sure that the "select switchtheme" block is enabled, and also enabled in every enabled theme.
+* Go to Administration » Structure » Blocks and enable the desired Switchtheme block(s), if any.
+Make sure that it is enabled in all enabled themes.

 -- NOTES --